simpleanalytics/docs/_docs/36_legal/04_compliance-faq.md

 **Simple Analytics does not collect personal data**.
 We do not use cookies or similar tracking technologies.
 We are also careful to avoid collecting any metrics that could be used for finger-printing and singling out a user (Recital 26 GDPR).
 None of the data we collect fall under the GDPR.

-Simple Analytics **drops IP addresses** and **never processes them**.

 ### What does Simple Analytics do with IP addresses?

 When IP addresses are sent to us, they are immediately discarded after each request.
-We do not process, log, store, or transfer IP addresses at any point.
+We do not log, store, or transfer IP addresses at any point.

 Optionally, Simple Analytics can check IP addresses against a list of known bot addresses.
 This allows us to filter out the data for bots and keep your analytics accurate.
 Even in this scenario, IP addresses are discarded immediately after the check.